MCP Server Reference

 Space still provisioning

-New spaces take 90-100 seconds to provision.
+New spaces typically provision in ~30 seconds (from inventory pool) or 90-100 seconds for a fresh install.
 Use get_space to check the status.
 The AI assistant will typically wait and poll automatically.

 MCP server not connecting